2015 Bechtel Fellowship Winner

-CHICAGO — The Association for Library Service to Children (ALSC) and the Special Collections and Bechtel Fellowship Committee have awarded the 2014 Louise Seaman Bechtel Fellowship to Natalie Ziarnik.
+The Association for Library Service to Children (ALSC) and the Special Collections and Bechtel Fellowship Committee did not select a winner for the 2015 award year.

 The Bechtel Fellowship is designed to allow qualified children’s librarians to spend a total of four weeks or more reading and studying at the Baldwin Library of Historical Children’s Literature, a part of the George A. Smathers Libraries at the University of Florida, Gainesville.
 The Baldwin Library contains a special collection of 85,000 volumes of children’s literature published mostly before 1950.
 The fellowship is endowed in memory of Louise Seaman Bechtel and Ruth M. Baldwin and provides a stipend of $4,000.